Asbestos Analytical & Environmental Consulting

 Leave asbestos in place

-If the asbestos is on good condition and not likely to be disturbed it can often be left where it is, it should still be regularily looked at to see if the condition hs changed.
+If the asbestos is in good condition and not likely to be disturbed it can often be left where it is, it should still be regularily looked at to see if the condition hs changed.

 Encapsulation